antran89/blog/_posts/research/2015-01-06-measuring-rotation.md

 \end{align*}
 $$

-Where we used the fact that a Frobenius norm of a matrix is equal to an L2 norm of singular values [(Interesting properties of matrix norms)]({% post_url /research/2015-01-13-matrix-norms %}).

-Thus using a logarithm of a matrix, we can extrac the angle of rotation. [^1]
+where we used the fact that a Frobenius norm of a matrix is equal to an L2 norm of singular values[^2].
+Thus using a logarithm of a matrix, we can extract the angle of rotation. [^1]

 [^1]: http://en.wikipedia.org/wiki/Axis–angle_representation
+[^2]: {% post_url /research/2015-01-13-matrix-norms %}